Want to know how Apple Pencil works? Check out our guide on How Apple Pencil Works for more details.

 I have always been a fan of Apple products and ever since the first Apple Pencil.
 I love drawing on my iPad and with the Apple Pencil, it became so much easier.
 I’ve always been fascinated by how it delivers pixel-perfect precision.

 The Apple Pencil comprises a replaceable plastic tip that connects with the display of your iPad, the shaft which is cylindrical similar to a pencil along with a charging mechanism.
 Apple Pencils are known for their precision, pressure, and tilt sensitivity.

 Over the years Apple has made changes to the design and the charging mechanism of the Apple Pencil and introduced the Apple Pencil 2nd Gen. However, it’s also a little pricey, unlike its contemporaries.

 After using both Apple pencils for half a year and putting it through various stress tests, I found out the capabilities and limitations of these amazing styli.
 Most importantly, I found out:

-Apple Pencils have sensors that not only detect the pressure produced by the nib on the screen but also have 9 axis gyroscope sensors to detect the angle of movement.
+Apple Pencils have sensors that not only detect the pressure produced by the nib on the screen but also have 9-axis gyroscope sensors to detect the angle of movement.
 The combination of these sensors helps produce thin and thick lines and even shades.
-The algorithm or the brain processes this data and even helps calibrate the pencil to various iPad.
+The algorithm processes this data and even helps calibrate the pencil to various iPad.